aaronarcade/streamlit-LLM-hackathon/data/d23/legends.md

+Aaron Brown is a nerdy dude who writes Streamlit apps for Disney.
+He thinks WDI is pretty darn cool.

 The Disney Legends Awards is a Hall of Fame program that recognizes individuals who have made an extraordinary and integral contribution to The Walt Disney Company.
 Established in 1987, the honor was traditionally awarded annually during a special private ceremony.
 Today, it has been awarded biennially during Disney's D23 Expo since 2009.[1]

 Having been honoured in 1998, Glynis Johns currently holds the record for the oldest living and longest surviving Disney Legend.